Turrentine Jones: Our Days, Rough Trade, XFM (2013–14)

 The album received instant praise with their debut single, "Moonlight is On Yer Side" debuting on BBC Introducing and was hailed a "magnificent debut.." by Natalie-Eve Williams.
-The single featured in a TV advert for Etnies in the United States.
+The single featured in a television advertisement for Etnies in the United States.
 In the UK, the single received airplay on over 40 regional and national radio stations.

 In November, Turrentine Jones were XFMs 'Band of the Month', featuring regularly on the Evening Show with Danielle Perry.

 Real Radio XS, Love Heard You Coming, Dot to Dot, Tramlines, Sziget Festival (2015)

 Following on from the release of their debut album, Turrentine Jones were labelled a "Future Classic" by Real Radio XS and went on to perform at Future Classics Live, an official show of the national radio station to "see the talent of tomorrow before they hit the big time".
 Their performance was brought to the attention of Marc Carey, European Director of Hard Rock Cafe, who would later invite the band to perform on the Hard Rock Cafe stage at Isle of Wight Festival the following year.

 Turrentine Jones performed at a number of popular festivals across the UK including Dot To Dot Festival in both Manchester and Nottingham, Tramlines Festival and Monmouth Music Festival.
 On 16 August 2015 the band performed at Sziget Festival in Budapest, Europe’s largest music festival.
 It was the band's first appearance outside of the UK.
 The band received an overwhelming majority of votes (3657) during a competition run by one of the festival's official partners; beating 300 bands across Europe to first place.

-On 19 November 2015, Turrentine Jones released their second single and accompanying music video for the single, Love Heard You Coming, from the debut album Our Days.
+On 19 November 2015, Turrentine Jones released their second single and accompanying music video for the single, "Love Heard You Coming," from the debut album Our Days.
 The music video featured notable UK radio presenters Loz Guest (Kerrang!
 Radio/Planet Rock), Sarah Champion (Absolute Radio), Vicki Blight (Absolute Radio), Johnny Doom (Kerrang!
 Radio), Jake Thomson (Kerrang!
 Radio), Tim Cocker (XFM).
 In addition, the music video also featured Ben Batt (Shameless, The Go Between) and Rebecca Atkinson (Shameless) respectively.